 Cognitive Behavior Writing Therapy

-Cognitive Behavior Writing Therapy has demonstrated potential effectiveness in a study with children ages 8-18 where children write/type the story of trauma in a storyline describing the client’s thoughts, feelings, and behaviors associated or after the traumatic event (Van der Oord, Lucassen, Van Emmerik, & Emmelkamp, 2010).
+Cognitive Behavior Writing Therapy has demonstrated potential effectiveness in a study with children ages 8-18 where children write/type the story of trauma in a storyline describing their thoughts, feelings, and behaviors associated or after the traumatic event (Van der Oord, Lucassen, Van Emmerik, & Emmelkamp, 2010).
 Using pre-test, post-test, and follow-up, the symptoms of PTSD were measured indicating potential effectiveness even though the limitation is that is not a controlled trial (Van der Oord et al., 2010).

 Breathing Biofeedback and Exposure Therapy